Starbucks Petite Vanilla Scone Copycat

 - Turn out dough onto a lightly floured surface.
 Form into two small rounds.
 Cut each round into 8 triangles and place each on the prepared baking sheet.
 Brush each triangle with a little of the remaining 1 tablespoon heavy cream.
 Bake for 8-10 minutes until just golden.
 Cool before frosting

-- To make the frosting: Beat butter and sugar with a hand mixer until crumbly.
-Beat in vanilla and 2 tablespoons cream.
+- To make the frosting: Whisk powdered sugar, vanilla and 2 tablespoons cream.
 Add more cream as needed for desired consistency.
 (I made mine thinner, so I could dip the scones in it.)
 Frost cooled scones with a knife or dip them upside down in the frosting.
 Let it harden, then serve.

 You might also like: